 Ultraviolet Light: Ultraviolet(UV) light is part of the light spectrum.
 UV light wavelengths cannot be seen by the human eye.

 VCT Vinyl Composition: Tiles A resilient floor covering composed of binder, fillers, and pigments.
-The binder shall consist of one or more resins of poly (vinyl chloride), or vinyl chloride copolymers, or both, compounded with suitable plasticizers and stabilizers.
+The binder shall consist of one or more resins of poly (vinyl chloride), or vinyl chloride copolymers.
+Or both, compounded with suitable plasticizers and stabilizers.
 Other polymeric resins may be incorporated as part of the binder.

 Vinyl: Made from a mixture of polyvinyl chloride and plasticizer, it is usually flexible and non-porous.
 Pigments are added for color.

-Vinyl Sheet Flooring: Resilient flooring, available in roll form, providing an installation with few seams.
+Sheet Vinyl Flooring: Resilient flooring, available in roll form, providing an installation with few seams.

 Vinyl Tile: Resilient flooring available in flat pieces usually measuring 12” x 12” which can be installed as individual units.

-VOC’s (Volatile Organic Compounds): VOC is an acronym for volatile organic compounds, which are gases that can trigger allergic reactions, asthma and upper respiratory infections.
+VOC’s (Volatile Organic Compounds): VOC is an acronym for volatile organic compounds which are gases that can trigger allergic reactions, asthma and upper respiratory infections.

 Wear: The accumulative and integrative action of all the deleterious mechanical influences encountered in use which tend to impair a material’s serviceability.
 Such influences include, but are not limited to abrasion, scratching, gouging and scuffing.